Looking for bathroom ideas on a budget? I’ve shared a bathroom makeover full of fun DIY’s before, but I was feeling the itch to make some changes.

 I used a white chalk paint so that I could get good coverage: Valspar in Kid Gloves.

 This stencil design is nice because it’s easy to get around objects like toilets.
 If you’ve ever stenciled a floor, you know that the edges and going around objects can be painful.

 I cut this stencil using 7 mil mylar, which I really liked.
 It’s my first time using this material for stencils and I’ll stick with it.
 The plastic is rigid, but it cut easily with my Silhouette.
-I used the settings 9, 3, 33.
+I used the settings 9, 3, 33, Double pass.